awsdocs/aws-config-developer-guide/doc_source/ebs-optimized-instance.md

 # ebs\-optimized\-instance<a name="ebs-optimized-instance"></a>

 Checks whether EBS optimization is enabled for your EC2 instances that can be EBS\-optimized\.
+The rule is NON\_COMPLIANT if EBS optimization is not enabled for an EC2 instance that can be EBS\-optimized\.

 **Identifier:** EBS\_OPTIMIZED\_INSTANCE